patrickestrada24/patrickestrada24/README.md

-<h1>Hi, I'm Patrick! <br/><a >a Computer Engineer | Documennt Controller</a></h1>
+<h1>Hi, I'm Patrick! <br/><a > a Computer Engineer | IT Support </a></h1>

 ### :man_technologist: About Me:
-Detail-oriented Document Controller and IT Draftsman cum Technician with 4 years of experience managing project documents and supporting technical operations.
-Skilled at keeping records accurate, up to date, and compliant while streamlining workflows and improving team efficiency.
-Experienced in coordinating revisions, maintaining audit-ready documentation, and leveraging digital tools to ensure smooth project execution.
-Passionate about delivering value, meeting deadlines, and continuously enhancing skills to support successful projects.
+Computer Engineer with 2 years of hands-on experience in IT support, including network setup, hardware repair, and home automation systems.
+Skilled in troubleshooting, system maintenance, and network management, with a strong focus on delivering reliable, efficient solutions.
+Committed to leveraging practical expertise to optimize IT operations and support seamless business performance.
 ## Resume
 📝 <a href="https://drive.google.com/drive/folders/1kGWis5jBD3M7sV-y5V6ccJM9FhJ9nEVI">
  <b>Click Here</b> </a>